 The Western Ground Parrot (Pezoporus flaviventris) is one of the more unusual members of the parrot family.
-As it name implies it spends much of its time on the ground where it also builds its nest.
+As the name implies it spends much of its time on the ground where it also builds its nest.
 World-wide there are only four other species of ground-dwelling parrots, the almost extinct Night Parrot, New Zealand's Kapako, the Antipodean Island Parrot and the Eastern Ground Parrot.

 The Department of Parks and Wildlife lead the recovery project for the Western Ground Parrot.
 This project is overseen by the South Coast Threatened Birds Recovery Team which includes membership from partner organisation, community representative and the Friends of the Western Ground Parrot.
 Recovery actions are detailed in the South Coast Threatened Birds Recovery Plan

 The decline of the Western Ground Parrot can be attributed to the loss of habitat through broad-scale historical clearing.
-With so little habitat left other threats such as predation by predators such as the European fox and feral cat and inappropriate fire regimes are vitally important to manage to maintain and recover the few remaining birds.
+With so little habitat left other threats such as predation by the European fox and feral cat and inappropriate fire regimes are vitally important to manage to maintain and recover the few remaining birds.

 Surveys carried out in the 1980s raised alarm when Western Ground Parrots could only be located in a few locations along the South Coast.
 By 1990 it was estimated that just under 380 parrots survived in the wild.